 July 2015: Recent coastal defence works on the east side of Lyme Regis has enabled the Coast Path to moved onto a more attractive route.
 The route is fully sign-posted so is easy and straightforward to follow.

-October 2018: Dorset County Council has temporarily closed a short section of the Coast Path at Ferrybridge due to cliff erosion.
+April 2020: Dorset County Council has temporarily closed a short section of the Coast Path at Ferrybridge due to cliff erosion.
 An alternative route is in place.
+This updates information first published in October 2018.

 Sept 2019: A short section of the South West Coast Path National Trail is to be temporarily closed at Custom House Quay, Weymouth.
 This is due to planned works being carried out by Dorset Council to replace a section of harbour wall.
 A diversion is in place using Pilgrims Way - The Esplanade.